DrSiemer/CodeMerger/llm.md

 - `src/core/registry.py`: Settings are read with a fallback system: it first checks for a user-specific setting in `HKEY_CURRENT_USER` and, if not found, falls back to the system-wide default in `HKEY_LOCAL_MACHINE` set by the installer.
 - `src/core/secret_scanner.py`: Uses `detect_secrets.settings.transient_settings` to explicitly define and enable all scanner plugins.
 This is necessary to ensure plugins are correctly loaded in a packaged PyInstaller environment where filesystem-based plugin discovery might fail.
 - `src.core/updater.py`: The automatic update check compares only the date part of the `last_update_check` timestamp to ensure it runs only once per day, not every time the app is started.
+- `src/core/change_applier.py`: A persistent generative flaw was identified where the model repeatedly produced `lines.strip()` instead of the correct `lines[1].strip()`, causing an `AttributeError`.
+This is a form of pattern-matching failure where a high-probability (but incorrect) code pattern overrides the specific analytical correction.
+The fix is to embed explicit, high-priority comments (e.g., `// DO NOT REMOVE [index]`) directly in the code to act as a hard constraint during generation.

 ### User Interface (`src/ui`)